JuliaData/DataStreams.jl/README.md

 data sources and sinks that talk to each other in a unified, consistent way.

 The workflow enabled by the `DataStreams` framework involves:
- * constructing new `Source` types to allow streaming data from files, databases, etc.
+ * constructing new `Source` types to allow streaming data from files, databases, and other "sources" of data.
  * `Data.stream!` those datasets to newly created or existing `Sink` types
  * convert `Sink` types that have received data into new `Source` types
  * continue to `Data.stream!` from `Source`s to `Sink`s